by Janine Spencer, M.A., Wildlife Management

-Birding (i.e. bird-watching) has become an increasingly popular recreation in the United States.
-Southern Arizona is known as one of the premier bird hot spots in the U.S. People visit Arizona from around the world to view the great variety of species here.
-Southern Arizona is located at the junction of the Sonoran Desert, Chihuahuan Desert, and the mountain ranges from Northern Mexico and the Southern U.S. This great coming-together of such a variety of habitat types means that we have bird species associated with all of those habitats here in Southern Arizona.
+Birding (commonly referred to as bird-watching) has become an increasingly popular recreational activity in the United States.
+Southern Arizona is known as one of the premier birding hot spots in the U.S. People visit Arizona from around the world to view the wide variety of species here.
+Southern Arizona is located at the junction of the Sonoran Desert, Chihuahuan Desert, and the mountain ranges from Northern Mexico and the Southern U.S. This merging of a variety of habitat types means that we see bird species associated with all of those habitats here in Southern Arizona.

 There are several different micro-habitat types within the Town of Marana, each with its own suite of bird species.
 The Tortolita and Tucson Mountains are located in the Upper Sonoran Desert Scrub, where golden eagles and other species nest.
 There are lush patches of riparian vegetation for wading birds and ducks along the Santa Cruz River, and the irrigated farmlands provide habitat for hawks, burrowing owls, and other species.